psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 # Active Context: Prosim2GSX

 ## Current Focus
+The current focus has been on enhancing service architecture with improved state management across multiple services.
+We've implemented a comprehensive state tracking pattern, added thread synchronization with dedicated lock objects, created service-specific log categories for better filtering, and improved error handling and recovery mechanisms.
+These changes have significantly improved the reliability and maintainability of the application.

-The current focus has been on simplifying the loadsheet generation process by removing redundant custom weight and balance calculations and fully relying on Prosim's native loadsheet functionality.
-This change removes unnecessary complexity and potential points of failure in the code.
-The redundant variables and methods related to custom weight and balance calculations have been removed from GsxController.cs and ProsimController.cs, while keeping the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs.
+Prior to these architectural improvements, the focus was on simplifying the loadsheet generation process by removing redundant custom weight and balance calculations and fully relying on Prosim's native loadsheet functionality.
+This change removed unnecessary complexity and potential points of failure in the code.
+The redundant variables and methods related to custom weight and balance calculations were removed from GsxController.cs and ProsimController.cs, while keeping the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs.

 The loadsheet generation process now follows a more robust workflow:
 1. First checking if the Prosim EFB server is available via a health check